|Duration||1 Year Part-time|

 This programme runs from September to August and modules are timetabled on Monday and Wednesday evenings from 6.30 pm to 9.30 pm along with a small number of Saturdays.
 We also use online tutorials and activities in the programme.

 Why Choose This Course

 On successful completion of this programme, students should be able to:

-- Critically discuss the spectrum of HR activity and the role of the HR function in organisations today;
+• Critically discuss the spectrum of HR activity and the role of the HR function in organisations in a national and international context;

-- Demonstrate a sound understanding of the knowledge, skills, and behaviours required by HR professionals, whether in a generalist or specialist role;
+• Demonstrate a sound understanding of the knowledge, skills, and behaviours required by responsible, ethical, and effective HR professionals;